Trump pulls U.S. out of Pacific trade deal, loosening Asia ties

 "We think we can cut regulations by 75 percent.
 Maybe more," Trump told business leaders.

-"When you want to expand your plant, or when Mark wants to come in and build a big massive plant, or when Dell wants to come in and do something monstrous and special - you're going to have your approvals really fast," Trump said, referring to Mark Fields, CEO of Ford, who sat around the boardroom-style table in the Roosevelt Room.
+"When you want to expand your plant, or when Mark wants to come in and build a big massive plant, or when Dell wants to come in and do something monstrous and special – you're going to have your approvals really fast,” Trump said, referring to Mark Fields, CEO of Ford.

 Fields said he was encouraged by the tone of the meeting.